DaveBitter/graduation_internship/end_report.md

 ## My job description

 During the internship I took on four major roles.
 I had a lot of freedom and responsibility during this project.
-I worked very autonomous.
+I therefor worked very autonomous during the internship.
+This is the way you can learn the most in my opinion.

 ### Front-end/Native developer

-I was in charge of building the actual app.
+I was mainly in charge of building the actual app.
 For this I needed to use a popular Javascript front-end framework that is used to create native apps, React Native, to realize this.
 I was in charge of writing all the code to build the functionality and styles of the app.
+It was my responsibility to make sure that the code was of a great standard.
+This were I excell in at CMD so I wanted to show what I could do in this department as well as learn a lot of new things.

 ### User Experience/Visual designer

 I also was in charge of all the design work.
 I needed to sketch all the ideas to a low-fi prototype, design a hi-fi prototype and iterate over the user experience and visual design throughout the entire process of building the app.
+This part was vital to ensure a great product.
+This was also one of my learning goals.
+I was determined to pick up this role as well as possible.

 ### Back-end developer

 I needed to build an server to hook my app up to and handle all the requests.
 To do this, I had to write an API to make requests to.
 This server would then make sure to get everything you requested.
 I also had to write some micro-services to provide functionality.
 More on this later.
+ViriCiti has a lot of great back-end developers.
+Therefor, I could get a lot of help here.

 ### Project manager